 Step 3: Determining your natural and target level

 Step 4: Matching your hair color to your personality

 After determining your skin tone and natural level, you have also determined a range of optional shades to select from.
 You should stay within your skin tone (warm, neutral, or cool) and within two levels of your base level.
-Using this range, select the shade that you like best from the color.
+Using this range, select the shade that you like best from the color shade chart.

 It’s important to match your new hair color to the personality you want to have and not necessarily the one you currently have.
 Sometimes, a new hair color can be the perfect fix for “the slumps” as experts say it can have a profound impact on your mood and attitude.
 In fact, specialists have proven that hair color influences blood pressure and adrenalin levels which each have a great role in our emotional states and feelings.

 So, if you dye your hair red, will you become a hot headed redhead?
 Specialists say you will, because everyday when you’re looking at yourself in the mirror your psyche gets signs that can influence your behavior and you’ll not only look like a redhead, but also act like one after a while and tend to adopt the stereotype.